 People with tooth problems are often in denial about them, especially when it comes to considering having false teeth fitted.
 Why?
 Two reasons.
 Age and money.
-The stigma attached to dentures and other types of teeth replacements are that only seniors have them.
+The stigma attached to dentures and other types of teeth replacements is that only seniors have them.
 Secondly, these procedures are costly.
 Both are untrue.
-Our bad diets, over-consumption of sugar, as well as years of smoking and drinking have to lead to the premature decay of our teeth.
-At the same time, visiting the dentist is not a luxury only the rich can afford, but a necessity for everyone concerned about their appearance, oral health and hygiene.
+Our bad diets, over-consumption of sugar, as well as years of smoking and drinking have led to the premature decay of our teeth.
+At the same time, visiting the dentist is not a luxury only the rich can afford, but a necessity for everyone concerned about their appearance, oral health, and hygiene.

 Prevention is the best cure

 Having dentures to fill in the gaps of missing teeth, although a viable way of reclaiming your smile and improving your oral health, should be a last resort.

 By visiting your local dental practice every six months (bi-annually), small problems with your teeth are detected early.
 Visiting the dentist so often is daunting, but down the line, it is the most cost-effective way to preserve your teeth.

 Tender and bleeding gums might be early symptoms of the gum disease Gingivitis, which is easily treatable with deep cleaning but could also be the onslaught of a severe periodontal disease that is irreversible.
 If left untreated for a long, you could potentially experience bone loss, which in turn, leads to teeth loss.
 Facts do not lie, and there is an obvious connection between tooth loss and gum disease: affecting three out of every four people.